 Can shrimp cocktail be made a day ahead?

-Yes, you can prepare the shrimp and cocktail sauce a day in advance.
-Just ensure to store the shrimp in an airtight container in the refrigerator.
+Yes.
+Make shrimp and sauce a day ahead, store shrimp in an airtight container in the fridge.

 Is shrimp cocktail gluten-free?

-Yes, shrimp and the traditional ingredients in cocktail sauce are gluten-free, making this dish a safe choice for those with gluten sensitivities.
+Yes, shrimp and classic cocktail sauce ingredients are gluten-free, so it’s safe for gluten sensitivities.

 Conclusion